 Master’s degree with four years of experience in research lab operations or an equivalent combination of education and experience equaling nine years.

-Relevant training in cell and molecular biology, preferably related to immunology, inflammation and bone.
+Relevant training in cell and molecular biology, preferably related to RNA, epigenetics, metabolism, cartilage or bone.

 Analytical, reasoning and problem-solving skills.